SsanyaS14/GIS-Data-Science-Tutorials/README.md

 You can use this colab notebook to follow along the data cleaning tutorial.
 There are a few ways to handle data cleaning, unfortunately we cover the basics, not all of them.
 Please use the resources in the notebook to learn more about data cleaning and reach out for more questions.

-Data Cleaning: Data cleansing or data cleaning is the process of detecting and correcting corrupt or inaccurate records from a record set, table, or database and refers to identifying incomplete, incorrect, inaccurate or irrelevant parts of the data and then replacing, modifying, or deleting the dirty or coarse data
+Data Cleaning is the process of identifying missing, incorrect, duplicate, or corrupt data.
+Data Scientist clean data for a more accurate, easier to work with dataframe before implementing data exploration, machine learning models, etc.